Admissions

 • Microbiology (3 semester hours): Microbiology for non-science majors is accepted

-• General Chemistry with Lab (4 semester hours): Must be foundational chemistry course with lab.
+• General Chemistry with in-person Lab (4 semester hours): Must be foundational chemistry course with lab.
 Test credits (example: AP, IB, CLEP), or upper level chemistry will not be accepted.

 • Other Chemistry (3 semester hours): General Chemistry II, Organic Chemistry, Analytical Chemistry, Biochemistry (if not listed for Other Biology)